WarriorofZarona/Weather-Dashboard/README.md

 None

 # Usage
-Check weather in a city location
+User can type in a city location, then the weather app will display the current weather data for that location as well as a five day forecast.

 # License
 None